 In the recovery community, September is National Recovery Month, a time to celebrate the efforts made by those seeking a sober lifestyle through substance abuse treatment and drug addiction recovery.
-Recovery Month seeks to recognize all of those involved in the recovery journey, from those seeking treatment to substance abuse counselors, to friends and family members offering recovery support.
+Recovery Month seeks to recognize all of those involved in the recovery journey, from those seeking treatment to substance abuse counselors to friends and family members offering recovery support.

 The goal of recovery awareness month is to erase the shame and stigma often associated with drug addiction and to encourage ongoing connection during the recovery process.
 Through determination, substance abuse treatment resources, and recovery connections, Recovery Month highlights that recovery is possible and always an option.